UChicagoWebDev/course_materials/lecture_notes/week_7.md

 best introduction is the [tutorial](https://reactjs.org/tutorial/tutorial.html), but even then it has a lot of moving parts.
-For reasons we'll get into, React relies on pre-processing the code you write, which requires running [Node](https://nodejs.org/en/), a separate framework that's for running for server-side Javascript code.
+For reasons we'll get into, React relies on pre-processing the code you write, which requires running [Node](https://nodejs.org/en/), a separate framework that's for running server-side Javascript code.

 Instead of all that, I've followed the instructions in their low-overhead guide